Dennis E. Tallman

 Qixin Zhou, Yechun Wang, Dennis E. Tallman and Mark B. Jensen, “Simulation of SECM Approach Curves for Heterogeneous Metal Surfaces,” Journal of the Electrochemical Society 159(7) (2012) H644-H649.

-Dennis E. Tallman and Mark B. Jensen, “Applications of SECM in Corrosion Research,” Scanning Electrochemical Microscopy (edited by Allen J. Bard and Michael V. Mirkin), Taylor and Francis/CRC Press (2012) 451-488.
+Dennis E. Tallman and Mark B. Jensen, “Applications of Scanning Electrochemical Microscopy in Corrosion Research,” in Scanning Electrochemical Microscopy (2nd Edition), Edited by Allen J. Bard and Michael V. Mirkin (2013) 451-488.

 Mark B. Jensen and Dennis E. Tallman, “A LabVIEW-Based Virtual Instrument for Simulation and Analysis of SECM Approach Curves,” Journal of Solid State Electrochemistry 17(12) (2013) 2999-3003.

 Sina S. Jamali, Simon E. Moulton, Dennis E. Tallman, Maria Forsyth, Jan Weber and Gordon G. Wallace, “Applications of Scanning Electrochemical Microscopy (SECM) for Local Characterization of AZ31 Surface During Corrosion in a Buffered Media,” Corrosion Science 86 (2014) 93-100.